 Host unresponsiveness

 When the host does not respond quickly, guests start getting nervous, especially right before check-in.
-This kind of behavior can arise more complaints or even cancellation.
+This kind of behavior can lead to more complaints or even cancellation.

 Here’s what helps: